 The bullet journal layout is described step-by-step below.
 The BuJo is made up of four core modules that each BuJo has and additional collections that each user adds as required.

 The Custom Collections

 Custom Collections are specific spreads used to store related ideas.
-You can create any collection you want but the most common ones include a weekly spread, habit tracker, books to read, projects, gratitude log, etc. See bullet journal ideas.
+You can create any collection you want but the most common ones include bullet journal tracker ideas such as a mood tracker, habit tracker, book tracker, sleep tracker, period tracker, weekly spread, projects, gratitude log, etc. See bullet journal ideas.